kumahq/kuma-website/docs/docs/draft/policies/README.md

 ##### Enable Prometheus metrics per Mesh

-To enable every dataplane in the mesh to expose its metrics in `Prometheus` format, configure a `Mesh` resource as follows:
+To enable `Prometheus` metrics on every dataplane in the mesh, configure a `Mesh` resource as follows:

 ```yaml
 apiVersion: kuma.io/v1alpha1